raegar/inky/app/resources/Documentation/WritingWithInk.md

 	The temple doors creak open. # IMAGE temple.png

+Note: Images cannot be tagged to a choice.

+Invalid example:

+	Once upon a time...

+	* There was one choice. # IMAGE choice.png

+In the above example the image won’t display because it must either follow a line of text or be the only item on a new line.

+Valid example:

+	Once upon a time... # IMAGE once.png
+	* There was one choice.
+		So you chose it
+	# IMAGE choice.png

 ## 2) Conditional and Sequential Images

 `# IMAGE` is just a tag, so you can use it inside logic or branches: